projectara/greybus-spec/source/hardware_model.rst

   the Greybus System, are given in :ref:`hardware-model-lifecycle-states`.

+Each Interface State in a Greybus System is given a unique identifier, its Interface ID.
+Interface IDs increase consecutively, moving counter-clockwise around the Frame.

+For convenience, the Interface Blocks in a Greybus System are also indexed by the Interface IDs for their corresponding Interface States.

 Subsequent definitions within the Greybus Specification define how certain Greybus :ref:`Operations <glossary-operation>` affect Interface States and Lifecycle States in a Greybus System.